 Instructions

-- In a large mixing bowl, mix the sugar and eggs lightly.
+- In a large mixing bowl, whisk the sugar and eggs lightly until the sugar has dissolved.

-- Add the melted chocolate/butter to the eggs, add the rice flour and mix together using a spatula.
+- Immediately add the melted chocolate/butter to the eggs, add the almond flour (rice or hazelnut flour), salt and combine together using a spatula.

-- Smooth the batter, even out the surface with the spatula, and scatter over the pistachios.
+- Pour the batter into the tin and even out the surface with the spatula.
+Scatter over the slivered almonds (or broken nuts).

-- Leave to cool and cut into squares.
+- Bake for 30 minutes.
+Leave to cool for 20 minutes in the tin then cut into small squares.

 William Cleek